mjaromi/tw_facter/README.md

 # Description

-`tw_facter` is a tool which provide facts about BMC Discovery Appliance in JSON format.
+`tw_facter` is a tool which provides facts about BMC Discovery Appliance in JSON format.

 `tw_facter` can provide following information: